Dehghanni/Teofl/Speaking.md

 - In the majority of cases, you should mull over important things before doing anything.
 If you make decisions in haste, you might be full of remorse.
 For example, some years back I was always
 - In some instances, if you make a mistake, you might be forced to start from scratch and that takes a long time.
 - In some situations, you need to be able to make timely decisions in the nick of time.
 You should think fast and take prompt action.
-For example, I once inadvertently pushed the accelerator instead of the brake in a panic I plowed into the car in front.
+For example, I once inadvertently pushed the accelerator instead of the brake in a panic and plowed into the car in front.

 - **News**